 The festival’s stand out Avon Stage will be home to a dance and hip-hop line up, headlined by one of the UK’s most esteemed up-and-coming hip-hop artists, Loyle Carner.
 Also on the bill will be English electronic outfit Crazy P, DJ and electronic music composer Nightmares on Wax and a special performance from drum & bass outfit High Contrast, with the accompaniment of a live band.

 Discussion and debate has been a key part of The Downs Bristol since its inception in 2016 and once again festival goers can expect the return of The Information Stage, a space where key note speakers address issues affecting UK society.
 After dark, this will transform into a music stage featuring new musical talent, after the huge popularity of last year’s line-up.

 The Downs Bristol is an event for all the family and, making sure younger music fans have a great time, the Children’s Area is returning bigger and better than ever, with activities, workshops, dancing and much more.

-On sale from Friday 8 March priced at £55 plus booking fee and available in person from 8am at Bristol Ticket Shop (Broadmead) and on general release at 9am.
+£55 plus booking fee and available in person at Bristol Ticket Shop (Broadmead) or online via thedownsbristol.com.

-Kids tickets will also be on sale priced at £15 and reduced-price tickets will be available to anyone unemployed or on income support, priced at £29.50.
+Kids tickets are priced at £15 and reduced-price tickets will be available to anyone unemployed or on income support, priced at £29.50.
 The reduced-price tickets are only available in person from Bristol Ticket Shop and supporting documentation and ID will be required.